Telephone: 22 554 91 64

 |Office hours: |

-Dean office hours on Mondays starting at 16:00 in room K1, registration online for web-queue.
-The dates are preliminary, and may change (please check before registering).
+In normal situation, Dean office hours on Mondays starting at 16:00 in room K1, registration online for web-queue.
+Due to the pandemic situation, office hours are cancelled.

 Hereby I announce the average thresholds to apply for an Individual Education Programme (IEP).
 IEP is dedicated to 5% of the best students.
 The average thresholds result from the marks obtained in the winter examination period 2017/2018.